-The District Department of Transportation (DDOT) is committed to ensuring that no person is excluded from participation in, or denied the benefits of, its projects, programs, activities, and services on the basis of race, color, national origin, gender, age, or disability as provided by Title VI of the Civil Rights Act of 1964, the Americans with Disabilities Act and other related statutes.
+The District Department of Transportation (DDD) is committed to ensuring that no person is excluded from participation in, or denied the benefits of, its projects, programs, activities, and services on the basis of race, color, national origin, gender, age, or disability as provided by Title VI of the Civil Rights Act of 1964, the Americans with Disabilities Act and other related statutes.
 In accordance with the D.C.
 Human Rights Act of 1977, as amended, D.C.
 Official Code sec.
-2-140.101 et seq.
-(Act), the District of Columbia does not discriminate on the basis of actual or perceived race, color, religion, national origin, sev, age, marital status, personal appearance, sexual orientation, gender identity or expression, familial status, family responsibilities, matriculation, political difficution, genetic information, disability, source of income, status as a victim of an intrafamily offense, or place of residence or business.
-Sexual harassment is a form of sex discrimination which is prohibited by the Act.
-In addition, harasment based on any of the above protected categories is prohibited by the Act.
-Discrimination of the Act will not be tolerated.
+2-140.10 et seq.
+(Act), the District of Columbia does not discriminate on the basis of actual or perceived: race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, formillal status, family responsities, matriculation, political afficiation, genetic information, disability, source of income, status as a victim of an intrafamily offense, or place of residence or business.
+Seval harassment is a form of sex discrimination which is prohibited by the Act.
+In addition, harassment based on any of the above protected categories is prohibited by the Act.
+Discrimination in a violation of the Act will not be tolerated.
 Violators will be subject to disciplinary action.
 If you need special accommodations, please contact Cesar Barreto at (202) 671-2829 or Cesar.
-Barreto@dc.gov (iten days in advance of the meeting.
+Barreto@dc.gov five days in advance of the meeting.
 If you need language assistance services (translation or interpretation), please contact Karen Randolph at (202) 671-2620 or Karen.
-Randolph@dc.gov (five days in advance of the meeting.
+Randolph@dc.gov five days in advance of the meeting.
 These services will be provided free of charge.